-The paper begins with an overview of migration to South Africa from southern Mozambique, and an investigation of the concept of 'integration' as a research problem.
+The chapter begins with an overview of migration to South Africa from southern Mozambique, and an investigation of the concept of 'integration' as a research problem.
 Integration is examined in its economic, social and political dimensions through a literature review which aims to throw light on the various forms of exclusion which have operated in the context of migration globally, and which might assist in the framing of a locally relevant research methodology.
-Some of the literature dealing with questions of the state and transnational migration, the informal economy and migration, and the role of economic and social networks, is reviewed for its relevance to the questions which this project seeks to answer.
-The well-known history of Mozambican-South African migration is not covered in any great detail, but is referred to insofar as it is of relevance to the contextualization of the current study of migrants in Durban.
-The main body of the paper sets out the findings of the empirical study and draws some conclusions about the significance of the movement of Mozambicans to and from Durban, with some reflections on policy considerations raised by the research.
+Some of the literature dealing with questions of the state and transnational migration, the informal economy and migration, and the role of economic and social networks, is reviewed for its relevance to the questions which this research seeks to address.
+The well-known history of Mozambican-South African migration is not covered in any great detail, but is referred to in order to provide relevant context for this study.
+The main body of the chapter presents the findings of the empirical study.
+The conclusion draws out the significance of the movement of Mozambicans to and from Durban, and raises some policy questions arising from the research.

-2. Migration, integration and exclusion, and informality.
+Migration, integration and exclusion, and informality.

-Migration.
+Migration